microsoft/vscode-react-native/doc/containerization.md

         // The optional 'runArgs' property can be used to specify additional runtime arguments.
         "runArgs": [
+            "--privileged",
+            "--net", "host",
+            "-v", "/dev/bus/usb:/dev/bus/usb"
         ],

-        // Uncomment the next line if you want to publish any ports.
-        // "appPort": [],

-        // Uncomment the next line to run commands after the container is created - for example installing git.
-        // "postCreateCommand": "apt-get update && apt-get install -y git",
+        "settings": {
+            // This will ignore your local shell user setting for Linux since shells like zsh are typically
+            // not in base container images.
+You can also update this to an specific shell to ensure VS Code
+            // uses the right one for terminals and tasks.
+For example, /bin/bash (or /bin/ash for Alpine).
+            "terminal.integrated.shell.linux": null
+        },

         // Add the IDs of extensions you want installed when the container is created in the array below.
-        "extensions": []
+        "extensions": ["msjsdiag.vscode-react-native"]
     }
     ```

 1. Open Command Palette and run the following command `Remote-Containers: Open Folder in Container` to reopen your project in container
-1. Connect your device via USB and start debugging same way as on local machine
+1. Connect your device via USB and start debugging the same way as on local machine

 ## Developing inside a Docker Container on macOS and Windows

 Unfortunately the above scenario doesn't work on macOS and Windows.
-Current Docker Container implementation on these OS are used Virtual Machine tools which don't support USB forwarding for mobile devices.
-So for now React Native Tools extension doesn't support remote development on macOS and Windows.
+Current Docker Container implementation on these OS uses Virtual Machine tools which don't support USB forwarding for mobile devices.
+So for now React Native Tools extension doesn't support React Native development on macOS and Windows inside Docker Container.